Prepare the fire – Light your Braai and let the coals form. Place a trivet inside and set your potjie on top.

 Aromatics – Add onions, garlic, and ginger together.
 Fry until softened.

-Spices – Add your pre-mixed spice blend (curry powder, garam masala, coriander, cumin, turmeric, fennel).
+Spices – Add your pre-mixed spice blend (curry powder, garam masala, coriander, cumin, turmeric, red chilli powder fennel).
 Stir until fragrant.

 Lamb – Add the lamb pieces and coat well in the spice mixture.